-Atlanta Car Accident Trial Lawyer
+Atlanta Car Accident Trial Lawyers

 Many personal injury claims end in a settlement before someone even needs to file a lawsuit.
 In the event that the plaintiff and defendant cannot come to an agreement, a trial may be necessary.
 The trial procedure in an Atlanta car accident case is not complicated but you would be best served by having a legal advocate guide you through the process.
-One of our distinguished car accident attorneys could keep you on the right track to recoup your financial losses.
+One of our distinguished Atlanta car accident trial lawyers could keep you on the right track to recoup your financial losses.

 The Summons and Discovery Periods

 After we file the complaint and the defendant has been served, the defendant has 30 days to respond.
 The complaint is also often served with a request for written discovery.
 This can include written questions, requests for production of documents, and requests for the defendant to make certain admissions.
 The defendant has 45 days to respond to discovery when they are served with the claim.
 By rule, the discovery period in local car accident trials is six months from the time of the defendant’s answer.
 However, discovery periods are often extended by at least three to six months.
 In a typical case, discovery lasts about one year.

 Once the defendant has responded to discovery, they can serve the plaintiff with their own written discovery requests, which the plaintiff will have 30 days to respond to.
 The next step is often to collect records from non-parties and depositions from the parties themselves.

 Following the parties’ depositions, the fact witnesses, law enforcement, and/or treating doctors may be deposed.
 The subsequent set of depositions often includes those taken from expert witnesses who have been retained to offer their expert opinions about the case.